christiaan-janssen/bicep-mode/README.md

 A major mode for the [Bicep language](https://github.com/Azure/bicep).

-I recently started working with Bicep, but found out that the was no package for Emacs.
+I recently started working with Bicep, but found out that there was no package for Emacs.
 This is my first attempt at writing a package for Emacs, so it can be a bit rough around the edges.

 ## What works
 - Very basic syntax highlighting